dyte-submissions/dyte-vit-2022-Aritra779/README.md

 *Currently works with only github.*

 This project is about building a simple CLI tool that will look through a file(currently only .csv file) and let the user know about the version of specified dependency of a project/repo listed in the file.
-It also writes the same info onto the file.
+It also writes the same info onto another file.

 The link to the repository can be any one of the following format:
 (taken straight out of [github-url-to-object](https://www.npmjs.com/package/github-url-to-object) page)